simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 ## Save project
 You can save your project with the command `QgsProject.instance().write(<PATH>)` from the Console if it has not been saved yet or you want to do another save to a different place.
 If you would like to save an already placed project (like ours now), simply use `QgsProject.instance().write()`.

+**TASK: save your project with the above code.**

+Notice, that the Python Editor file has not been saved.
+You have to use its own save button to do that.

 *You can code this command at the end of your file in the editor to save all outputs surely.*